MarketWeather/marketweather.github.io/index.md

 Here is a summary of the article:

-Capital Group, a large investment company with over $2.3 trillion in assets under management, has become one of the biggest shareholders in Metaplanet, a Japanese hotel industry investor that holds bitcoin (BTC) in its treasury.
-Metaplanet's share price has increased by over 1,700% since it adopted a bitcoin treasury strategy in April 2024.
-Capital Group also owns a significant stake in MicroStrategy, a Bitcoin development company, with over 18 million shares, or around 8% of the company.
+Capital Group, one of the largest investment companies in the world with over $2.3 trillion in assets under management, has become one of the biggest shareholders of Metaplanet, a Japanese hotel industry investor that holds Bitcoin as part of its treasury strategy.
+Metaplanet's share price has increased by over 1,700% since it adopted this strategy in April 2024, with its current holdings of 1,762 BTC making it the 15th largest publicly traded company to hold Bitcoin.
+Additionally, Capital Group is also a significant shareholder in MicroStrategy, another company that holds Bitcoin as part of its treasury strategy, owning over 8% of the company's shares.